-Venezuela's prosecutor's office workers to fight expected ouster of Ortega
+Workers at Venezuela prosecutor's office to fight expected ouster of Ortega

 His opponents have said that it is a ruse designed to avoid free and fair elections that the Socialist Party would lose.
 The opposition is holding its own referendum on Sunday to let Venezuelans have their say.

-(Additional reporting by Andreina Aponte; Writing by Alexandra Ulmer; Editing by Diane Craft)
+Additional reporting by Andreina Aponte and Diego Ore; Writing by Alexandra Ulmer; Editing by Diane Craft and Lisa Shumaker